How to stop acrylic paint from drying too fast

 - Bring a small spray bottle (also called a mister or atomizer) filled with water so that you can lightly mist your palette with water as often as necessary to keep the paints moist.
 Distilled water is recommended for best results, but if you don't have any on-hand you can use normal tap water, too.

-Use a Stay-Wet Palette, such as the Masterson Sta-Wet Premier Palette.
+Use a Stay-Wet Palette, such as the Masterson Sta-Wet Premier Palette (this links to Blick Art Materials, and if you make a purchase I get a small commission that helps support this site).
 This palette comes with a sponge layer that you dampen and place underneath an acrylic film.
 You mix your paints on the acrylic film, which stays wet because of the damp sponge underneath.

 When you combine the use of a Stay-Wet palette and an atomizer, you'll be able to keep your paints moist from above and from below.